-You are an Initiate-Tier Player with the archetype of Entertainer.
+Your archetype is Entertainer.
 Your occupation is Mall Santa.
 Your age category is Seasoned which includes a starting allotment of 16 skills, 4 Basic Impediments, and 2 permanent Debilities.
 As a bonus for being 52 years old, you gain one additional Social Attribute card.

-Contained in your bag along with this "Lessons & Rules" tome are the following items:
+Contained in your bag along with this "Lessons & Rules" document are the following items:

-- 1 Deck of Attribute Cards
+Deck of Attribute Cards

-- 1 Deck of Skill Cards
+Deck of Skill Cards

-- 1 Basic Dagger
+Basic Dagger

-- 10 Resource Rations (2 Prayers, 2 Resolve, 2 Life Force,

-- 2 Meat and 2 Fear)
+Resource Rations (2 Prayers, 2 Willpower, 2 Life Force, 2 Meat and 2 Fear)

-[&]quot;What in the seven fucks of fake Fanta soda is all this?"
+"What in the seven fucks of fake Fanta soda is all this?"